stephanusdario1975/Data_Portfolio/Plato's Pizza/README.md

 # 2015 Plato's Pizza Operational Analysis

-> For more of my projects and data journey, visit my [Portfolio](https://ruizdelcarmen.me/).
+> For more information about my projects and data journey, visit my [Portfolio](https://ruizdelcarmen.me/).

 Table of Contents